wynksaiddestroy/py_stringmatching/docs/Tutorial.rst

    # compute Levenshtein distance between x and y
    lev.get_raw_score(x, y)

-Note that in the above examples, the Levenshtein measure treats the input strings as sequences of characters.
+Note that in the above examples, the Jaccard measure treats the input strings as sets of tokens.
+And indeed, the two tokenizers ws_tok_set and qg3_tok_set as defined earlier would tokenize a string into a set of tokens.
+The Levenshtein measure, on the other hand, treats the input strings as sequences of characters.
 Hence when using it we do not have to tokenize the two strings **x** and **y**.

 Here are some example of using the **get_sim_score** method: